MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/curves/information.md

 The [`SKPath`](xref:SkiaSharp.SKPath) class defines several properties and methods that allow you to obtain information about the path.
 The [`Bounds`](xref:SkiaSharp.SKPath.Bounds) and [`TightBounds`](xref:SkiaSharp.SKPath.TightBounds) properties (and related methods) obtain the metrical dimensions of a path.
 The [`Contains`](xref:SkiaSharp.SKPath.Contains(System.Single,System.Single)) method lets you determine if a particular point is within a path.

 It is sometimes useful to determine the total length of all the lines and curves that make up a path.
-This is not an algorithmically simple task, so an entire class named [`PathMeasure`](xref:SkiaSharp.SKPathMeasure) is devoted to it.
+Calculating this length is not an algorithmically simple task, so an entire class named [`PathMeasure`](xref:SkiaSharp.SKPathMeasure) is devoted to it.

 It is also sometimes useful to obtain all the drawing operations and points that make up a path.
 At first, this facility might seem unnecessary: If your program has created the path, the program already knows the contents.
 However, you've seen that paths can also be created by [path effects](~/xamarin-forms/user-interface/graphics/skiasharp/curves/effects.md) and by converting [text strings into paths](~/xamarin-forms/user-interface/graphics/skiasharp/curves/text-paths.md).
 You can also obtain all the drawing operations and points that make up these paths.
-One possibility is to apply an algorithmic transform to all the points.
-This allows techniques such as wrapping text around a hemisphere:
+One possibility is to apply an algorithmic transform to all the points, for example, to wrap text around a hemisphere:

 ![](information-images/pathenumerationsample.png "Text wrapped on a hemisphere")

 ## Getting the Path Length

 In the article [**Paths and Text**](~/xamarin-forms/user-interface/graphics/skiasharp/curves/text-paths.md) you saw how to use the [`DrawTextOnPath`](xref:SkiaSharp.SKCanvas.DrawTextOnPath(System.String,SkiaSharp.SKPath,System.Single,System.Single,SkiaSharp.SKPaint)) method to draw a text string whose baseline follows the course of a path.
 But what if you want to size the text so that it fits the path precisely?
-For drawing text around a circle, this is easy because the circumference of a circle is simple to calculate.
+Drawing text around a circle is easy because the circumference of a circle is simple to calculate.
 But the circumference of an ellipse or the length of a Bézier curve is not so simple.

 The [`SKPathMeasure`](xref:SkiaSharp.SKPathMeasure) class can help.
 The [constructor](xref:SkiaSharp.SKPathMeasure.%23ctor(SkiaSharp.SKPath,System.Boolean,System.Single)) accepts an `SKPath` argument, and the [`Length`](xref:SkiaSharp.SKPathMeasure.Length) property reveals its length.

-This is demonstrated in the **Path Length** sample, which is based on the **Bezier Curve** page.
+This class is demonstrated in the **Path Length** sample, which is based on the **Bezier Curve** page.
 The [**PathLengthPage.xaml**](https://github.com/xamarin/xamarin-forms-samples/blob/master/SkiaSharpForms/Demos/Demos/SkiaSharpFormsDemos/Curves/PathLengthPage.xaml) file derives from `InteractivePage` and includes a touch interface:

 ```xaml
 <local:InteractivePage xmlns="http://xamarin.com/schemas/2014/forms"